givenmnisi6/CMPG323-Overview-34292748/README.md

 <li>Master (main) - for production purposes </li>
 <li>Feature/task - for the development of new features </li>
 <li>Hotfix - to assist when there's a bug that has been found and needs fixing in production.
 A hotfix originates from the master branch and merges back into the master and develops. </li>

 </ul>

 ## .gitignore files
-<li>In my API Project, I'll use gitignore anytime I save code in a public repository and want to secure it so that it’s not publicly accessible.</li>
+<li>In my API Project, I'll use gitignore to ignore the JSON files anytime I save code in a public repository and want to secure it so that it’s not publicly accessible.</li>
-<li>Under my MVC Web Application, I intend to use gitignore to ignore the bin and obj folders; I just want the source code in source control. </li>
+<li>Under my MVC Web Application, I intend to use gitignore to ignore the bin, obj folders and JSON files; I just want the source code in source control. </li>
-<li>In terms of RPA, I'm going to gitignore files that will continuously change and have little to do with the actual code.
-As well as the Reporting & Testing project. </li>
+<li>In terms of RPA, I'm going to gitignore files that will continuously change and have little to do with the actual code.</li>
+<li>In Reporting & Testing project i will be using JSON files that i will gitignore.. </li>
 </ul>

 ## Storage of Credentials